rsperberg/rsperberg.github.io/README.md

 Super-Script is a site about JavaScript, written by Roger Sperberg (first initial lastname at gmail).

-It first appeared in August, 2014.
+It first appeared in the fall of 2014.

+Super-Script makes use of the Jekyll static web generator, with all source files here on github and the site hosted on Heroku.